 I am SOO dang excited to share these Paleo Double Chocolate Fudgy Cookies with you.
-Y’all know I love my chocolate and I have been recipe testing for 2 months to get these perfectly fudgy.
+Y’all know I love my chocolate, and I recipe-tested these for 2 months to get these perfectly fudgy.

-I love having almond and coconut flour in my cookies, as the healthy fats in them balance out the sugar spike that can happen from regular cookies (but there’s a nut-free option, too.
+I love having almond and coconut flour in my cookies, as the healthy fats in them balance out the sugar spike that can happen from regular cookies, but there’s a nut-free option, too.
 I included keto, vegan, and egg-free options as well.
 It’s the perfect cookie for so many people.

 Double Chocolate Fudgy Cookies